Unified Representation Learning for Efficient Medical Image Analysis

-After learning the target tasks, we derived two tasks.
-The first task is the visual interpretation of the classification predictions.
-Visual interpretation is important in medical applications because it provides an understanding of why a specific outcome was chosen and assists in model optimization.
-The second derivable task is a recommendation generated based on combining the outputs of the flow classification and quality assessment tasks.
+After learning the target tasks, we derived a recommendation task.
+This derivable task is generated based on combining the outputs of the flow classification and quality assessment tasks.
 This recommendation is used to decide if the image is suitable for further analysis.
-For example, the echocardiographer manually excludes low-quality TR flow images with unclear envelopes from further analysis.
-Figure 6 presents visualizations (derivable task 1) of MA and MV flows predictions using Grad-CAM \cite{selvaraju2017grad}.
-The recommendation (derivable task 2) generated based on merging the outputs of the flow classification and quality assessment heads is shown in Figure 7.
-As can be seen, merging the output of flow classification and quality assessment heads allowed to decide if the image is usable and should be used for further analysis; cardiologists manually exclude non-usable images since they increase the subjectivity and decrease the accuracy of measurements, which can impact diagnosis.

-Two main conclusions can be drawn from the empirical evaluation and results of three U-Reps models.
-First, the proposed U-Rep approach improved the ability to generalize across tasks by transferring the knowledge from a representative source image modality or task (as applicable) to related target tasks, and led to superior overall performance.
-This is especially true for the tasks with limited amount of labeled data.
-Second, it reduced the model and computational complexity and prevented unnecessary repetitions of training individual models.
-The experimental results are promising and provide empirical evidence for the superiority of the proposed method as compared to the traditional approach for medical image analysis.
+Currently, the echocardiographer manually excludes low-quality TR flow images with unclear envelopes from further analysis because they decrease the accuracy of measurements.
+Figure 9 shows examples of the recommendation task.